What Is a Dichotomous Key? Definition, How to Create One, and Examples

 How to Make Dichotomous Key

-Step 1: List down the characteristics
+Step 1: List the characteristics

 Step 2: Organize the characteristics in order